ahmed-debbech/snaykie/README.md

 ### Acknowlegment
 [Ahmed Debbech](https://twitter.com/AhmedDebb) : Developer & Designer\
 Contact at: debbech.ahmed@gmail.com \
-Special thanks to Mohamed Amine Ayadi for designing the menus of the game.
+Special thanks to Mohamed Amine Ayadi for designing the menus of the game and re-designing the snake.
 ### License
 This work is under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License. \
 Copyright © 2019 Ahmed Debbech. \